-Most of our interviews takes place in the two weeks after the end of our first term - this is typically the first two weeks in December but we may also conduct interviews in the last week of November.
+Most of our interviews take place in the two weeks after the end of our first term - this is typically the first two weeks in December but we may also conduct interviews in the last week of November.
 Candidates should check their availability at this time before applying.
 Interviews are not arranged until after the application closing date - 15 October.

 How do interviews work?

 All candidates are seen by at least two Cambridge academics.
 Interviews are informal; we do not expect you to wear your Sunday best.
 We try to make the interviews as relaxed as possible, so if you have any questions or problems do let us know in advance and we will do our best to help.
 All in all our interviews are designed to find out what you know, not what you don't.
 The interviewers want to see how you think on your feet, and where your interests and enthusiasms lie, especially in terms of commitment to the course you are applying for.
-There are links to some interview videos on the menu to the right of this page.
-Not only are there some official University videos, but also some by a current Queens' student.
+There are links to some interview videos on the menu to the right of this page, including both official University videos, and some by a current Queens' student.